-Many factors make France the top IS terror target in Europe
+Many factors make France the top IS terror target

 Paris — When militants loyal to the Islamic State group seek to inflict pain on Europe, France is their preferred target, a grim reality borne out yet again with Tuesday’s knife slaughter of a Catholic priest.